-Since Semester III courses operate under a compressed schedule as compared to courses taken during the regular school year, work to be completed outside of the classroom will be significant.
+Since Semester III courses operate under a compressed schedule, as compared to courses taken during the regular school year, work to be completed outside of the classroom will be significant.
 Students can expect at least two hours of blended work/homework each night in each course.

-The Semester III courses that may be offered in the summer of 2017 pending enrollment numbers.
+The Semester III courses that may be offered in the summer of 2018 pending enrollment numbers.

 - American Government (.5 Credit)

 - Contemporary Global Issues

 - Economics (.5 Credit)

+- United States History

 - Health & Physical Education 12 (.5 Credit)

-- US History
+- American Literature (11)

-- World Literature
+- World Literature (12)

-- PreCalculus
+- Geometry

 - Chemistry

-Students wishing to enroll in a semester III course should sign up on their course selection form.
+Students wishing to enroll in a Semester III course should sign up on their course selection form.
 Students who enroll in a Semester III course must be in good academic standing (i.e. they should not have failed a previous required subject area course).
+Students must provide their own transportation to and from the school.
 Semester III courses are not intended for credit recovery.